 - Over the 45 year period from 1969 to 2014 metro Denver governments issued building permits for an average of about 5,500 apartment units per year.
-The number fluctuated annually due to economic and market conditions, ranging from as low as 208 to nearly 25,000 units in 1972, with some 13,500 and 18,200 units in 1973 and 1971 respectively. - Many local real estate professionals consider 5,000 to 6,000 units to be the "normal" annual net absorption for apartments in metro Denver.
+The number fluctuated annually due to economic and market conditions, ranging from as low as 208 to nearly 25,000 units in 1972, with some 13,500 and 18,200 units in 1973 and 1971 respectively. - JRES has tracked both starts and completions in metro Denver since 2009.
+Between 2009 and 2013 the annual average number of units completed was 2,499.
+In 2014 the apartment construction boom started to be more evident, with 8,236 units completed, a pace that will likely be exceeded in 2015. - Many local real estate professionals consider 5,000 to 6,000 units to be the "normal" annual net absorption for apartments in metro Denver.
 Denver's net absorption in 2014 was 6,474 units, based on AAMD's quarterly reports.
-The AAMD subsequently revised a previous quarter's estimate to create total net absorption for 2014 of 8,631 units but we question the accuracy of an unexplained change of that magnitude. - Over the past ten year period of 2004 to 2014 net absorption, according to the Apartment Association of Metro Denver, averaged about 3,400 units per year.
+The AAMD subsequently revised a previous quarter's estimate to create total net absorption for 2014 of 8,631 units but we question the accuracy of an unexplained change of that magnitude.

+- Over the past ten year period of 2004 to 2014 net absorption, according to the Apartment Association of Metro Denver, averaged about 3,400 units per year.
 This depressed amount of demand is due to several factors, including the effects of the Great Recession and of competition from for-sale housing. - The AAMD estimated net absorption for 2014 of 6,474 units (prior to a questionable adjustment), which, if accurate, is slightly above the "normal" rate of net absorption.
-If demand continues strong then the potential for overbuilding declines, but that assumption is based on the accuracy of AAMD net absorption numbers and a continued healthy metro economy. - Denver's economy is vibrant, and that creates demand for housing of all types.
+For the first half of 2015 the AAMD reports net absorption of 4,735 units.
+If demand continues strong then the potential for overbuilding subsides, but that assumption is based on the accuracy of AAMD net absorption numbers and a continued healthy metro economy. - Denver's economy has been vibrant and helping to create demand for housing of all types.
 The tightness in the for-sale market is also creating demand, at least temporarily, among some residents who would prefer to buy but cannot find a suitable residence to purchase.
-The decline in demand and prices for oil is affecting the energy sector of the economy, which may have some negative impact on Denver's housing demand, since many national and regional oil and natural gas companies have headquarters or regional offices in Denver. - Denver is a very popular magnet for younger residents.
+The decline in the demand for and price of oil is affecting the energy sector of the economy, which may have some negative impact on Denver's housing demand, since many national and regional oil and natural gas companies have headquarters or regional offices in Denver. - Denver is a very popular magnet for younger residents.
 However, many of these recent college graduates are burdened by student loan debt, which makes their ability to afford high-priced apartments challenging to their budgets.